XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab9-DockerizingNETCore.md

 Your container image does not contain any of the binaries that make your ASP.NET Core Web API run.
 Visual Studio 2019 uses volume mapping to map the files on your file system into the running container, so it can detect any changes thereby allowing small edits during debug sessions.

 > ##### Debug images from Visual Studio 2019
 > Remember that Visual Studio 2019 creates Debug images that do not work when run from the Docker CLI.
+Only Release buils have images that are complete and can be run without Visual Studio 2019.

 > ##### Asking for help
 > Remember that you can ask your proctor for help.
 Also, working with fellow attendees is highly recommended, as it can be fun and might be faster.
 Of course, you are free to offer help when asked.